cheblin/AdHoc-protocol/README.md

 # String fields

-Strings in AdHoc protocol in all languages are encoded in UTF-8.
+Strings in AdHoc protocol on all languages are encoded in UTF-8 byte array.
 By default, without annotation, a string can allocate at most 256 bytes.
 This default length can be changed with array-item `@__( size )` annotation.
 All string fields are optional, it means it can be NULL ( does not contain any value).

 ### Using example